Are there vitamins for healthy hair?

 When you apply the vitamin E to your scalp, you reduce inflammation, increase blood flow, and boost the oxygen supply going to your damaged hair follicles.

-It’s important to note that too much vitamin A is also counterproductive to hair growth, so don’t take too many supplements.
+It’s important to note that too much vitamin A is also counterproductive to hair growth, so don’t take too much in a supplement form.

 About eighty-five percent of Americans are not getting enough of vitamin D, which promotes healthy hair growth.
-One way you can boost your levels of vitamin D is to spend more time outside in the sunshine.
+One way you can boost your levels of vitamin D is to spend more time outside in the sunshine (with SPF of course).

 You don’t have to spend too much time in the sun in order to keep your body producing its own vitamin D, just about twenty minutes a day.
 While this isn’t hard during the warmer months, you might not be able to accomplish this during the winter time.
 That’s where supplements and dietary additions help out.
 Salmon, tuna, mushrooms, eggs, and milk all have vitamin D.